ZJZheng/Mathematics/README.md

         ```
         pyinstaller Mathematics.py
         ```
   4. After generation, open your new program "Mathematics.exe" inside the "dist" folder.
-You can create a shortcut of it, so you can access the program easily in the future. <br />
+You can create a shortcut of it to access the program easily in the future. <br />